 VRF Justifications for CIP-013-01, R1 Proposed VRF Medium This requirement does not address any of the critical areas identified in the Final Blackout Report.
 FERC VRF G2 Discussion Guideline 2- Consistency within a Reliability Standard The requirement has no sub-requirements and is assigned a single VRF.
 FERC VRF G3 Discussion Guideline 3- Consistency among Reliability Standards This is a new requirement addressing specific reliability goals.
 FERC VRF G4 Discussion Guideline 4- Consistency with NERC Definitions of VRFs A VRF of Medium is consistent with the NERC VRF definition as discussed above.
-FERC VRF G5 Discussion On Guideline 5- Treatment of Requirements that Co-mingle More than One Obligation R1 contains only one objective, which is to address an entity's controls for managing cyber security risks to BES Cyber Systems during the planning, acquisition, and deployment phases of the system life cycle.
+FERC VRF G5 Discussion Guideline 5- Treatment of Requirements that Co-mingle More than One Obligation R1 contains only one objective, which is to develop one or more documented supply chain cyber security risk management plan(s).
 Since the requirement has only one objective, only one VRF was assigned.

 VSLs for CIP-013-1, R1

 Lower Moderate High Severe

-The Responsible Entity developed one or more documented supply chain cyber security risk management plan(s) which include the use of processes in planning for procurement of BES Cyber Systems to identify and assess cyber security risk(s) to the BES as specified in Part 1.1, and include the use of process(es) for procuring BES Cyber systems as specified in Part 1.2, but the plans do not include one of the elements in Part 1.2.1 through Part 1.2.6.
-The Responsible Entity developed one or more documented supply chain cyber security risk management plan(s) which include the use of processes in planning for procurement of BES Cyber Systems to identify and assess cyber security risk(s) to the BES as specified in Part 1.1, and include the use of process(es) for procuring BES Cyber systems as specified in Part 1.2, but the plans do not include two or more of the elements in Part 1.2.1 through Part 1.2.6.
-The Responsible Entity developed one or more documented supply chain cyber security risk management plan(s), but the plan(s) did not include the use of processes in planning for procurement of BES Cyber Systems to identify and assess cyber security risk(s) to the BES as specified in Part 1.1, or the plan(s) did not include the use of process(es) for procuring BES Cyber systems as specified in Part 1.2.
-The Responsible Entity developed one or more documented supply chain cyber security risk management plan(s), but the plan(s) did not include the use of processes in planning for procurement of BES Cyber Systems to identify and assess cyber security risk(s) to the BES as specified in Part 1.1, and the plan(s) did not include the use of process(es) for procuring BES Cyber systems as specified in Part 1.2.
+The Responsible Entity developed one or more documented supply chain cyber security risk management plan(s) which include the use of process(es) in planning for procurement of BES Cyber Systems to identify and assess cyber security risk(s) to the BES as specified in Part 1.1, and include the use of process(es) for procuring BES Cyber systems as specified in Part 1.2, but the plans do not include one of the parts in Part 1.2.1 through Part 1.2.6.
+The Responsible Entity developed one or more documented supply chain cyber security risk management plan(s) which include the use of process(es) in planning for procurement of BES Cyber Systems to identify and assess cyber security risk(s) to the BES as specified in Part 1.1, and include the use of process(es) for procuring BES Cyber systems as specified in Part 1.2, but the plans do not include two or more of the parts in Part 1.2.1 through Part 1.2.6.
+The Responsible Entity developed one or more documented supply chain cyber security risk management plan(s), but the plan(s) did not include the use of process(es) in planning for procurement of BES Cyber Systems to identify and assess cyber security risk(s) to the BES as specified in Part 1.1, or the plan(s) did not include the use of process(es) for procuring BES Cyber systems as specified in Part 1.2.
+The Responsible Entity developed one or more documented supply chain cyber security risk management plan(s), but the plan(s) did not include the use of process(es) in planning for procurement of BES Cyber Systems to identify and assess cyber security risk(s) to the BES as specified in Part 1.1, and the plan(s) did not include the use of process(es) for procuring BES Cyber systems as specified in Part 1.2.
 OR The Responsible Entity did not develop one or more documented supply chain cyber security risk management plan(s) as specified in the Requirement.